akuklev/HOCC/lin-types.md

 and without being determinisitc).
 Deterministic objects are the ones that can be programmed in plain HOTT.
 They are nothing but deterministic state machines inside.
 Given a value `x : X` we can upcast it into an object returning such a value `⁅x⁆ : 𝟙 ⊸ X`.
-For any session type `I` and any instance of its coinductive shadow, we have an analogous upcast operation.
+For any session type `I` and any instance of its coinductive counterpart, we have an analogous upcast operation.

 (Some coinductive types may require independence and eventual consistency conditions that are algebraically admissible but not satifiable by any determinisitc object.
 This is precisely the